 He’s a high content Arctic wolf-dog.
 His former owner had always taken great care of him.
 He is fixed, chipped, loves children and LOVES playing with other K9’s!
 Angel will live proudly in Liberty’s pen and sleep in my bed (no room for mom!).

 Jyoti, nicknamed ‘the Valentine Girl’, because she arrived here on Feb.
 15th 2015.
-She occasionally comes inside and visits with Milagro, Bindi, Angel and myself!
 She is one loving girl.
 She adores going on walks and traveling in the SUV.
 Jyoti means ‘the bright flame’ and she certainly is!

 Shadow is the daughter of the Shunka-Shadow duo.
 While her father is Canadian Tundra Wolf Dog, Shadow is a gray wolf dog mix.
 Her coloring reflects her gray wolf heritage.
 She is slightly smaller than her father.
 Both she and her father like to announce when visitors arrive at the refuge.
 Shadow is very affectionate towards Stephanie.
 She has found that she must oversee Shadow to prevent Shunka from eating his daughter’s dinner.
 Shadow enjoys going for leash walks with her father, and allows volunteers to hold her leash.